-Diglycerin was not genotoxic, with or without metabolic activation, in two separate Ames tests at concentrations up to 5000 $\mu$ g/plate in S. typhimurium strains TA98, TA100, TA102, TA1535, TA1537, and E. coli WP2 uvr A. A polyglycerol mixture containing Diglycerin and Polyglycerin-3 (90.7 and 2.4%) was not genotoxic at concentrations of up to 1662 $\mu$ g/ml, with or without metabolic activation, in an in vitro mammalian chromosome aberration test using cultured human peripheral lymphocytes, or in a mammalian cell mutation test using mouse lymphoma L5178Y cells.
-Similarly, two polyglycerol mixtures comprising mostly Polyglycerin-3 and Diglycerin (50.8 and 28.2%; 43 and 27%) were not genotoxic in two separate Ames tests at up to 5000 $\mu$ g/plate, with or without metabolic activation.
-A polyglycerol mixture containing Polyglycerin-3, Diglycerin, and Polyglycerin-6 (46, 27.9, and 2.6%, respectively) was non-genotoxic, with or without metabolic activation, at concentrations of up to 5000 $\mu$ g/plate in a mammalian chromosome aberration test using human peripheral lymphocytes or in a mammalian chromosome aberration test using human peripheral lymphocytes or in a mammalian chromosome aberration test using human peripheral lymphocytes or in a mammalian chromosome aberration test using human peripheral lymphocytes or in a mammalian cell mutation test using mouse lymphoma L5178Y cells.
+Diglycerin was not genotoxic, with or without metabolic activation, in two separate Ames tests at concentrations up to 5000 μ g/plate in S. typhimurium strains TA98, TA100, TA102, TA1535, TA1537, and E. coli WP2 uvr A. A polyglycerol mixture containing Diglycerin and Polyglycerin-3 (90.7 and 2.4%) was not genotoxic at concentrations of up to 1662 μ g/ml, with or without metabolic activation, in an in vitro mammalian chromosome aberration test using cultured human peripheral lymphocytes, or in a mammalian cell mutation test using mouse lymphoma L5178Y cells.
+Similarly, two polyglycerol mixtures comprising mostly Polyglycerin-3 and Diglycerin (50.8 and 28.2%; 43 and 27%) were not genotoxic in two separate Ames tests at up to 5000 μ g/plate, with or without metabolic activation.
+A polyglycerol mixture containing Polyglycerin-3, Diglycerin, and Polyglycerin-6 (46, 27.9, and 2.6%, respectively) was non-genotoxic, with or without metabolic activation, at concentrations of up to 5000 μ g/plate in a mammalian chromosome aberration test using human peripheral lymphocytes or in a mammalian chromosome aberration test using human peripheral lymphocytes or in a mammalian chromosome aberration test using human peripheral set using human peripheral lymphocytes or in a mammalian chromosome aberration test using human peripheral lymphocytes or in a mammalian chromosome aberration test using human peripheral lymphocytes or in a mammalian chromosome aberration test using human peripheral lymphocytes or in a mammalian cell mutation test using mouse lymphoma L5178Y cells.